 Bake the beets until they are tender (about 45 minutes).
 To confirm that the beets are done pierce them with a paring knife and the blade should slide out with no resistance.
 Allow beets to cool to warm.
 With a paper towel or rubber gloves, peel the skin off the beets and discard.
 Roughly chop half the beets and place them in a blender, puree until smooth, and season with salt and pepper.
 You may have to add a small amount of water to help blend the beets to a thick, velvety puree.
 Be careful not to make it too thin.
 Dice the remaining beets and set them aside.

 Cook the onion in oil in a wide 4- to 6-quart heavy pot over moderate heat, stirring occasionally, until softened, about 5 minutes.
-Add rice and cook, stirring constantly, 1 minute.
+Add risotto and cook, stirring constantly, 1 minute.

 Add wine and simmer briskly, stirring constantly, until absorbed, about 1 minute.
 Stir in 1 cup broth and simmer briskly, stirring constantly, until broth is absorbed.
 Continue simmering and adding broth, about 1 cup at a time.
 Stir constantly and allow each cup of broth to be absorbed before adding the next, until rice is just tender and creamy-looking, 18 to 22 minutes.
 There may be leftover broth.
 Stir in beets, beet puree, butter and Parmigiano Reggiano.
 Season with salt and pepper.